solid/process/code-of-conduct.md

   and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community
+* Asking for confirmation instead of assuming
+* Taking constructive actions, and move towards consensus when possible

 Examples of unacceptable behavior include: